VidVidex/HDL-on-PYNQ/README.md

 ![](img/new_project_1.png)

 On the next window select `RTL Project` and optionally also check `Do not specify sources at this time`.
-You do not have to check it but it will save you clicking `Next` on two windows.
+You do not have to check it, but it will save you clicking `Next` on two windows.

 ![](img/new_project_2.png)